 Up next we're going to build a narrow shed on the side of the house.
 Plus we have a few more plants to put in.
+And it would be fun to find a cool wind chime for out here (I loved this roundup of modern wind chimes from my friend, Joanna!).
 And then there's the small matter of that fresh growler of beer, those golden string lights, and that cozy new couch.
 I'm looking at you Garrett!

 Happy Summer to you all!